 If you’re driving and you hear this – or even feel it, especially going over bumps – these sounds could be telling you that a shock absorber has gone bad.
 Recommendation: Get it checked now, since bad shocks impact braking and steering.

-If you hear a chirping or squealing when you accelerate, it usually means a belt is loose and slipping or the drive pulley for an accessory has become misaligned.
+If you hear a chirping or squealing noise when you accelerate, it usually means a belt is loose and slipping or the drive pulley for an accessory has become misaligned.
 Recommendation: Get it checked.

 A ticking or metallic tapping noise coming from the engine can mean you are low on oil or that you aren’t maintaining normal oil pressure.
 Recommendation: Stop the vehicle and let it sit for a few minutes, then check the oil level.
 If it’s low, add as needed.
 If this doesn’t cause the sound to go away or if your gauge indicates low oil pressure, you shouldn’t drive or you could seriously damage your engine.